Tillered Docs

 Data Source: source

 If the source peer is unreachable, the CLI queries the target peer for service data.
-In this case, interface details may be incomplete and Data Source: local will be shown.
+Interface details may then be incomplete and Data Source: local is shown.

 services create